Miljakovac: Miljakovac I

 Miljakovac I is the oldest section of Miljakovac and was developed in 1970 as a planned, residential area for the workers in the highly industrialized Rakovica, and their families.
 It makes an urban connection between Rakovica, as its eastern extension, and Kanarevo Brdo.
 During the NATO bombing of Serbia in 1999, the area suffered much damage due to the constant bombing of Straževica hill with underground military facilities, which is in several kilometers further to the south, but in the same level as Miljakovac I and without any natural obstacles in between.
 As the local community of Miljakovac within the Rakovica municipality, it had a population of 12,871 in 1981, 12,725 in 1991, 13,427 in 2002 and 12,635 in 2011.
 In 2010 it was divided in two local communities, Miljakovac (pop.
 7,622) and Duško Radović (pop.
 5,013).

 Park Miljakovački Izvori is located in the neighborhood.
 It developed from 1983, with the planting of the original 88 plane trees and 88 birches.
 With the adjoining park Izvor in Miljakovac II, which is separated by the Velizara Stankovića street, it covers an area of 2.12 ha.
 The park is often referred to simply as Miljakovački Park (Miljakovac Park).
 The section of the park was revitalized on the initiative of the diplomat Keisuke Oba (1935–2002), Japanese chargé d'affaires in Belgrade from 1995 to 1998.
 After his death, that section was bureaucratically named "Park of the Japanese diplomat Keisuke Oba", but is often referred to as the Park of the Serbian-Japanese Friendship, or colloquially simply as the Japanese Park.
 In 2012 the park was renovated and an artificial 211 m long stream was constructed.
 Stream ends in the pond with the fountain which is surrounded by benches and fitness equipment in the open.
 Three exhibition pavilions were also constructed.

 There is also a park around the seat of the local community of Miljakovac.
 Named MZ Miljakovac (Local Community Miljakovac), it covers 2.68 ha.

+Buvljak

+In March 2023, mayor Aleksandar Šapić said that Belgrade's official flea market, Buvljak, will be relocated from the Yuri Gagarin Street in New Belgrade to Miljakovac.
+Selected location used to be a farmers' market from 1994 to 1999.
+Original relocation was planned for Bežanija on the completely opposite side of the city, but the idea was put on hold due to the major problems with lots' ownership.
+Still, Bežanija remains as an option when the legal issues are solved.
+The works in the Vareška Street, where the market will be located, should be finished by the late October 2023, despite the official info-board at the location said the deadline is December 2024.

+The entire adapted area covers 12,000 m2, of which 4,000 m2 is covered market space with 290 stalls and shops.
+However, there are only 130 parking spots.
+The market was opened on 14 December 2023.